betterplace/betterdocs/README.md

 - Create method in generator that considers a given string to be markdown formatted and compiles it to html (as a work around to put multiline descriptions inside of html tables in a markdown)
-- Display enums as possible values
+- Display enums as possible values in representers
 - Automatically document HTTP result codes of responses
 - Automatically document error result documents
-- Display links of subrepresenters below subrepresenter properties.
 - Use private flag action/controller to skip docu creation by default.
 Make it configurable to create private API as well.